ABK007/eb-flask/README.md

 note: This error originates from a subprocess, and is likely not a problem with pip.

 **Solution:**
-Try to install different versions especially the later versions then the existing you are trying to install.
+Try to install different versions especially the later versions then the existing version you are trying to install.